railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 You get a list of unreconciled entries in Receivable and Payable type accounts.
 You can then modify the date and the last follow-up and the level of reminder for each entry.

-To obtain a detailed report per partner use the menu  *Financial Management > Reporting > Follow-Ups* .
+To obtain a detailed report per partner use the menu :menuselection:`Financial Management --> Reporting --> Follow-Ups`.

 The different reports are classic Open ERP screens, so you can filter them and explore the elements in detail.